 Responsible employees will not pressure a victim to request confidentiality, but will honor and support the victim's wishes, including for the University to fully investigate an incident.
-By the same token, responsible employees will not pressure a victim to make a full report if the victim is not ready to.
+Similarly, responsible employees will not pressure a victim to make a full report if the victim is not ready to.